toliaqat/xenon-wiki/service-framework-performance.md

 ## Running performance tests

 The build verification tests used during maven build and test phases can also be used for performance analysis, by supplying various properties that modify service, request and other counts.
-For example:

 `
 MAVEN_OPS="-Xmx8G" mvn test -Dtest=TestStatefulService#throughputInMemoryServicePut -Ddcp.requestCount=500000
 `